Kishor-550/DBMS/README.md

 WHERE last_name LIKE '%EY' OR last_name LIKE '%ON';
 ```

-4.3. last names start with MY or contains SE
+Get the customers whose last names start with MY or contains SE

 ```sql
 SELECT *